 - Other factors that may lead to peptic ulcers include smoking and alcohol.

-In some people, there is a strong family history of peptic ulcers, suggesting that a gene may be at work.
+In some people, there is a strong family history of peptic ulcers, suggesting that a gene may at work.

-NB It is currently thought that psychological stress is probably not one of the primary causes of peptic ulcers; however, it may make an existing ulcer worse.
+NB It is currently thought that psychological stress is probably not of the primary causes of peptic ulcers; however, it may make an existing ulcer worse.

 Symptoms of Peptic ulcer